poraicu/odin-recipes/README.md

 # I still have the idea that I should have all these things memorised and, somehow, people are better than me.

 # Only because they supposedly hasve better memory.

+# This isn't true since I'm the best through God.